How to Recover After a Marathon? Pro Tips!

 There is a lot of discussion on whether a hot bath or a cold bath is best for recovering after a marathon.

-As it causes blood vessels to narrow down, thus reducing inflammation and muscle pain afterward.
+It causes blood vessels to narrow down, thus reducing inflammation and muscle pain afterwards.

 Sock on and put them up